Results - Complete solvers

 Weigthed Partial Max-SAT input format

 In Weigthed Partial Max-SAT, the parameters line is "p wcnf nbvar nbclauses top".
 We associate a weight with each clause, wich is the first integer in the clause.
-Weigths must be greater than or equal to 1, and smaller than 263.
+Weigths must be greater than or equal to 1, and the sum of all soft clauses smaller than 263.
 Hard clauses have weigth top and soft clauses have a weigth smaller than top.
 We assure that top is a weight always greater than the sum of the weights of violated soft clauses.

 Example of Weigthed Partial Max-SAT formula:

 16 1 -2 4 0

 8 -2 -4 0

 The solvers must output messages on the standard output that will be used to check the results.
 The output format is inspired by the DIMACS output specification of the SAT competition and may be used to manually check some results.

 The solver cannot write to any files except standard output and standard error (only standard output will be parsed for results, but both output and error will be memorized during the whole evaluation process, for all executions).